Koonjeree picnic area

 Parking

-Parking is available at Koonjeree picnic area, including several designated disabled spots.
+Parking is available in an asphalt carpark at Koonjeree picnic area, including 1 accessible parking space.
 Parking is also available on River Avenue.

 Best times to visit